MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/deploy-microsoft-365-enterprise.md

 ## Take a test drive

-“*For the things we have to learn before we can do them, we learn by doing them.*” - Aristotle
+"*For the things we have to learn before we can do them, we learn by doing them.*" - Aristotle

 If you're new to Microsoft 365 for enterprise or to a specific product or feature, one of the best ways to gain understanding is to build it out yourself and see it working.